wahajenius/docs-content/content/tutorials/communication/guide-to-shift-out/guide-to-shift-out.md

 - ST_CP (pin 12) to Ardunio DigitalPin 8 (green wire)

 From now on those will be referred to as the dataPin, the clockPin and the latchPin respectively.
-Notice the 0.1"f capacitor on the latchPin, if you have some flicker when the latch pin pulses you can use a capacitor to even it out.
+Notice the 0.1 µF capacitor on the latchPin, if you have some flicker when the latch pin pulses you can use a capacitor to even it out.

 ![](assets/ShftOutExmp1_2.gif)